Handling Missing Data in Downstream Tasks With Distribution-Preserving Guarantees: The Fast Iterative Improvement for Imputation (F3I) algorithm

-The goal of our algorithm F3I is to determine the proper weights in a nearest-neighbor imputation in a data-driven way that preserves the data distribution.
+Third, we also ensure that there are exactly $K$ neighbors for the initial guesses (Assumption~\ref{as:number_neighbors}), and that we know a constant upper bound on the norm of any feature vectors (Assumption~\ref{as:ub_norm}).
+Then, the goal of our algorithm F3I is to determine the proper weights in a nearest-neighbor imputation in a data-driven way that preserves the data distribution.
 But how do we define that property?